aly071/aly071/README.md

 # 👋 Hi, I'm Nathaly Pearl Salanatin!

-🎓 A soon-to-be graduate with a degree in Computer Science from the Technological University of the Philippines – Manila.
-💻 I’m passionate about full-stack web development, UI/UX design, and building meaningful systems that make work easier and more intuitive.
+🎓 Computer Science Graduate | Technological University of the Philippines – Manila 💻 Passionate about full-stack web development, UI/UX design, and building meaningful systems that make work easier and more intuitive.

 ---